 - The hardware address will be listed under "Physical Address"

-- The hardware address will be listed on the panel
+- The hardware (MAC) address will be shown below.

 - Run /sbin/ifconfig -a